jumpnow/jumpnowtek-site/_posts/2015-07-18-Beaglebone-Black-U-Boot-Notes.md

         197         dev = 0;
         198 #endif

-which mean these warnings will always show when booting from an SD card.
+which cause these warnings to always show when booting from an SD card...

-The warning messages can be avoided entirely if the **CONFIG_SPL_OS_BOOT** definition was removed.
+The warning messages can be avoided entirely if the **CONFIG\_SPL\_OS\_BOOT** definition was removed.

 From the `u-boot/README`